stellirin/docker-postgres-windows/README.md

 ## About this container image

-A Windows container to run PostgreSQL based on the [BigSQL](http://www.openscg.com/bigsql/about/) distribution, which is one of the two official distributions found on the [PostgeSQL for Windows](https://www.postgresql.org/download/windows/) download page.
+A Windows container to run PostgreSQL based on the [EnterpriseDB](https://www.enterprisedb.com/) distribution, which is found on the [PostgeSQL for Windows](https://www.postgresql.org/download/windows/) download page.

 This repository builds a Windows based Docker image that is functionaly similar to the official [Linux based Docker image](https://hub.docker.com/_/postgres/).

-The BigSQL distribution was chosen over the EnterpriseDB distribution due to its ease of automating the installation with a Dockerfile.

 ### Testing